epfl-lasa/kuka-lpvds-tasks/README.md

 # kuka-lpvds-compliant
 This package implements the LPV-DS motion generator from [1] paper together with the passive-DS controller for the KUKA LWR 4+ robot in simulation (gazebo) and real scenarios.

-#### Reference
-[1] Figueroa, N. and Billard, A. (2018) "A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning".
-Conference on Robot Learning (CoRL) - 2018 Edition.
-Accepted.

 ### Dependencies
 To run this package you must install the following dependencies:
 - [kuka-lwr-ros](https://github.com/epfl-lasa/kuka-lwr-ros.git) checkout 'nadia' branch